madeleinegermaine/madeleinegermaine/_posts/2014-08-15-nbprochoice.md

 Rallies were organized across the country in solidarity with the people of New Brunswick.

-I organized the rally in Ottawa, Ontario, and was responsible for communications, and wrote the press release and introductory remarks (see below).
+I organized the Ottawa, Ontario rally.
 We had a turn out of approximately 150 participants on a rainy day and were covered by local television stations.

+I wrote the press release and introductory remarks seen below.

 ###Press Release###